 Walnut Fire Doors

 Walnut Fire Doors.
 These can be equally suited to both modern and period properties, depending on your interior design theme.
 Once this category comprised only the contemporary Vancouver design.
 Now there is quite a choice including panelled and also glazed walnut fire doors.
-Flush doors are flat doors with a paneled effect given by "v" grooves cut into the face.
+Flush doors are flat doors with a panelled effect given by "v" grooves cut into the face.
 With Online Door Store you do not need to compromise style.
 We have a wide variety of sizes, both metric and imperial that will suit any interior doorway.
 The fire doors match their standard counterparts so that you do not have to have different designs in the same area of the house.
-This range also has a glazed counterpart.
+These ranges now also have glazed counterparts.
 Take a look at the designs below, we're sure you will find this range a very classy addition to any home or commercial premises.Read more...

 Why Fire Doors?

 Modern building regulations are very strict on the use of fire doors in certain instances.
 It may be that your architect has stipulated a fire door in certain areas.
-It is always good practice to separate a room with a source of fire such as a stove, fireplace, oven or hob from other areas of the house with fire doors.
+It is always good practice to separate a room with a source of fire.
+Isolate stoves, fireplace, oven or hob from other areas of the house with fire doors.
 In this way, if an accident should occur, the fire door can provide your family with vital extra time to make their escape.
-Our fire doors are FD30 rated to give thirty minutes of time before they will burn through.
+Our fire doors have an FD30 rating to give Thirty Minutes of time before they will burn through.
 We also have certain FD60 Sixty Minute doors if you need them.

 What is their Purpose?

-Fire doors create a passive fire safety system, protecting both domestic and commercial buildings from the spread of fire by confining it to a specific area for a longer period of time.
+Fire doors create a passive fire safety system.
+Protecting both domestic and commercial buildings from the spread of fire by confining it to a specific area.
+And also for a longer period of time.
 This allows people within the building enough time to escape via alternative routes which might otherwise be cut off by fire.

-They are a legal requirement for particular buildings, including for flats and commercial properties, but the prime purpose for fire doors is to save lives and halt the progress of a destructive fire.
+They are a legal requirements for particular buildings, including for flats and commercial properties.
+But the prime purpose for fire doors is to save lives and halt the progress of a destructive fire.

 Selection and Installation

 The intumescent strip is just one of the key components in a fire door.
-Running around the edge where the door meets the door frame or ‘lining’.
-It expands in the heat and helps to trap the smoke, preventing it from spreading, as well as assisting in keeping flames from spreading beyond the door.
+It runs around the edge where the door meets the door frame or ‘lining’.
+It expands in the heat and helps to trap the smoke.
+This prevents smoke and fumes from spreading.
+Also assisting in keeping flames from spreading beyond the door.
 This keeps an escape route through the house, safe.